Gledhow Hall: Description

 The two-storey house is built in stone ashlar, with chamfered quoins, cornices, a balustraded parapet, and a hipped roof in slate and lead with a tall chimney stack.
 The south front has two two-storey canted bay windows with three sash windows between them.
 The centrally-placed doorway has a Gibbs surround, a fanlight and a pediment and is accessed by stone steps.
 The extension by Chorley and Connon at the rear has three bays, two pairs of Ionic columns forming a loggia, and a porch in the corner with Tuscan columns, over which is an oriel window.

 The main entrance through the rear loggia has paired panelled doors glazed in stained glass with fruit and butterfly motifs.
 The entrance hall has mosaic floor and has been partition for flats.
 The stone cantilevered staircase has a wrought-iron scrolled balustrade and a mahogany handrail.
 The top-lit stair well retains eight lunette windows, each with stained glass representing foliage, flowers and fruit.
 On the first floor is the tiled bathroom from 1885.
 The elaborate faience (glazed architectural terra-cotta) bathroom in Burmantofts Pottery was created for a visit from the Prince of Wales.
 The bathroom has panelled mahogany doors and a bolection moulded fireplace.
 The walls are covered with moulded tiles in brown, blue and white, with a dado, moulded rail, scrolled frieze and a dentilled cornice.
 The ceiling is tiled in a strapwork design and has three diamond-shaped vents.
 The adjacent toilet is similarly decorated.

-VAD hospital

-After the outbreak of the First World War, Lord Airedale offered the hall for use as a Voluntary Aid Detachment (VAD) hospital.
-Run by the British Red Cross, it was staffed by both professional and VAD nurses.